Towards Generalized Certified Robustness with Multi-Norm Training: Other experiment results and ablation studies

 \textbf{Hyper-parameter $\alpha$ for Joint certified training.} As shown in Table~\ref{table:ablation-alpha}, we test the changing of $l_\infty$, $l_2$, and union accuracy with different $\alpha$ values in $[0, 0.25, 0.5, 0.75, 1.0]$ on MNIST $(\epsilon_\infty=0.1, \epsilon_2=0.5)$ experiments.
 We observe that $\alpha=0.5$ has the best union accuracy and is generally a good choice for our experiments by balancing the two losses.

-\textbf{Comparison of $l_2$ certified robustness on $l_2$ deterministic certified training methods.} In Table~\ref{table:compare-l2}, we compare our proposed $l_2$ certified defense with SOTA $l_2$ certified defense~\citet{hu2023recipe} on CIFAR-10 with $\epsilon_2 = 0.25$ and $0.5$.
+\textbf{Comparison of $l_2$ certified robustness on $l_2$ deterministic certified training methods.} In Table~\ref{table:compare-l2}, we compare our proposed $l_2$ certified defense with SOTA $l_2$ certified defense~\cite{hu2023recipe} on CIFAR-10 with $\epsilon_2 = 0.25$ and $0.5$. ~\cite{hu2023recipe}'s model is a Lipchitz model and thus can report the certified robust accuracy directly after forward pass, whereas CURE requires an external certification procedure.
 The results show that our proposed $l_2$ deterministic certified training method improves over $l_2$ robustness by $2\sim4\%$ compared with the SOTA method.

 \textbf{More visualizations on bound differences.} We plot the bound difference examples from alpha-beta-crown on MNIST, CIFAR-10, and TinyImagenet datasets, where the negative bound differences are colored in red.
-As shown in Figure~\ref{fig:mnist-vis},~\ref{fig:cifar-small-vis},~\ref{fig:cifar-large-vis},~\ref{fig:tiny-vis-1},~\ref{fig:tiny-vis-2}, we compare CURE-Scratch (second row) with CURE-Max (first row), with bound differences against $l_\infty$ and $l_2$ perturbations colored in blue and green, respectively.
+As shown in Figure~\ref{fig:mnist-vis},~\ref{fig:cifar-small-vis},~\ref{fig:cifar-large-vis}, we compare CURE-Scratch (second row) with CURE-Max (first row), with bound differences against $l_\infty$ and $l_2$ perturbations colored in blue and green, respectively.
 CURE-Scratch produces all positive bound differences, leading to unionly robust predictions; CURE-Max is not unionly robust due to some negative bound differences.
 Also, we observe that CURE-Scratch successfully brings $l_q, l_r$ bound difference distributions close to each other compared with CURE-Max in many cases, which confirms the effectiveness of our bound alignment technique.